-I took this concept to heart after chatting with John Jantsch for the latest Personal Branding Magazine (link).
+I took this concept to heart after chatting with John Jantsch for the latest Personal Branding Magazine.
 John encourages all of his employees to think long term and act as a CEO.
-As we move from company to company, job to job or take that leap into entrepreneurship we take the experience, the contacts, the ideas and the financial resources we have accumulated over the course of our careers.
+As we move from company to company, job to job or take that leap into entrepreneurship we take the experience, contacts, and ideas with us.

 Treating your brand as a company